IOGPS3/.github/profile/readme.md

 ### Prerequisites
 Before you begin, ensure you have the following software installed on your machine:

-- Node.js (Vxx.x.x or higher)
+- Node.js (v18.x.x or higher)
-- npm (Vx.x.x or higher)
+- npm (v9.x.x or higher)
+- React (v18.2.0 or higher)
-- React Native CLI (Vx.x.x or higher)
+- React Native (v0.71.3 or higher)
-- Android Studio or Xcode (for running the application on a simulator or a device)
+- Android Studio, Xcode or Expo go (for running the application on a simulator or a device)

 ### Installation